 We also recommend that your college offer several "Schedule a Meeting" slots during the fair hours so students can set up one-on-one virtual appointments with an admission representative.
 How much staff time you devote to this will depend on how many students you think you will attract.
 Most NACAC Virtual College Fairs are held on Sundays, which requires staff to be available on the weekend with their Zoom link open, ready to talk with students who set an appointment prior to or during the fair.
 Although students are sent several text reminders about their meetings, some may not show up.

-Outside of this, your institution will collect prospects from students who view your college profile page, videos, and attachments, and starting in Spring 2021, participate in text chat.
+Outside of this, your institution will collect prospects from students who view your college profile page, videos, and attachments, and participate in text chat.

 Q: How early do students have access to the virtual college fairs?